No dough if patients don’t show

 1. Establish strong relationships with your patients

-According to a study, people who have better interactions with their providers miss fewer appointments.
+Numerous studies and experts suggest that people who have better interactions with their providers miss fewer appointments.
 Here’s what that means - by recognizing your patient’s value as a person, your relationship strengthens and so does your patient’s loyalty to your practice.

 Have you considered sending out birthday cards to your patients on their birthdays?
 How about sending out a newsletter that includes healthcare tips and the upcoming events at your practice; have you considered doing that?
-Those are a few things that you should consider doing to help your patients feel more valued.
-And if your patients feel valued, they will be less likely to just skip out on their appointments without even calling.
+Those are just a few things that you should consider doing to help your patients feel more valued.
+And if your patients feel valued, they will be less likely to just skip out on their appointments without calling.

 2. Update/confirm contact information when a patient makes an appointment

 By making sure that your patient’s contact information is updated, you will be able to follow up on his or her attendance.
 Additionally, this information will also help you track down patients who do not show up for their appointments.
-There’s nothing worse than trying to get in touch with a patient only to realize that you have the wrong number or outdated number that no longer works.
+There’s nothing worse than trying to get in touch with a patient only to realize that you have the wrong number or an outdated number that no longer works.

 3. Send appointment reminders